rybarska/ft_irc/README.md

 Full command support: Only partial or no handling for standard IRC commands (JOIN, PRIVMSG, NICK, etc.).

 Authentication enforcement: Actually check passwords and reject invalid login attempts.

-Graceful shutdown:

-Handle SIGINT or similar signals to cleanly close connections and free memory.

 Send QUIT or ERROR messages to clients before disconnecting.